-VHS Revival ranks the iconic quips that helped define the career of Hollywood’s most unlikely megastar.
+VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

-James Cameron was one of the first to see Schwarzenegger’s potential, casting him as relentless cyborg assassin The Terminator, and by the end of the 1980s he had become a sci-fi icon, landing starring roles in money-spinning blockbusters such as Predator, The Running Man and Total Recall.
-The fact that he could play a likeable Russian in 1988’s Cold War action comedy Red Heat spoke volumes about his growing popularity with American audiences.
+James Cameron was one of the first to see Schwarzenegger’s potential, casting him as relentless cyborg assassin The Terminator, and by the end of the 1980’s he had become a sci-fi icon, landing starring roles in money-spinning blockbusters such as Predator, The Running Man and Total Recall.

 Character: U.S. Marshall John ‘The Eraser’ Kruger